its-saanvi/linux-mcsr/doc/post_install/terminal.md

 The `/` directory in your system is the root of your file system.
 It has everything that is on your storage that is mounted.

-[Here](https://www.howtogeek.com/117435/htg-explains-the-linux-directory-structure-explained/) are some of the directories in `/` and description of what they hold.
+[Here](https://www.howtogeek.com/117435/htg-explains-the-linux-directory-structure-explained/) are some of the directories in `/` and descriptions of what they hold.

 In the terminal type in this command